sirtimbly/plaintexttaskmenu/README.md

 Styling is accomplished by putting task-schedule.css in the same directory as you scanned.

-to install, clone this directory
+to install, clone this repository and `cd` into the new directory.

-to start it first install electron
+To start the app, first install electron

-`npm install electron-prebuilt -g`
+`npm install electron -g`

-from this directory run it with this command
+From this directory run it with this command

 `electron index.js ~/Dropbox/directory/with/taskpaper/files/`

 You can change the options inside index.js

+If you want a way to start it automatically and keep it running you can try [Marathono](http://www.marathono.com/).